Nikolaj Jacobsen: Playing career

-At Kiel, Jacobsen was coached by German coach Zvonimir Serdarušić, and it was here he became one of the best left wingmen in the world.
+At Kiel, Jacobsen was coached by Croatian coach Zvonimir Serdarušić, and it was here he became one of the best left wingmen in the world.
 The temperamental Jacobsen was also taught to be a team player, by his new Swedish teammates Magnus Wislander, Staffan Olsson and Stefan Lövgren.
-When Jacobsen complained that Stefan Lövgren would not play him the ball, Lövgren replied: "When you talk nicely, you will get the ball."
+When Jacobsen complained that Stefan Lövgren would not pass him the ball, Lövgren replied: "When you talk nicely, you will get the ball."
 Jacobsen and Lövgren soon became close friends.
-In the following three seasons, Jacobsen scored 1015 goals in a total 142 games for Kiel, as the club won two Handball Bundesliga championships and two German Cup titles.
+In the following three seasons, Jacobsen scored 1,015 goals in a total of 142 games for Kiel, as the club won two Handball Bundesliga championships and two German Cup titles.
 Kiel also finished second in the international 1999–2000 EHF Champions League tournament, losing 52–54 on aggregate to FC Barcelona Handbol in the final.

 On 27 September 1998, Jacobsen set a new record for most goals scored in a match for the Denmark national team, when he scored 15 goals against the Greece men's national handball team, in a qualification match for the 1999 World Handball Championship.
 Denmark won the game 33–20.
 The previous record of 14 goals in a game had been set by Flemming Hansen in 1971, and had been equalled by left wingman Lars Christiansen in another game against Greece, only four days before Jacobsen broke the record.
 Jacobsen was once again named Denmark Handball Player of the Year in 1999, and was selected for the 1999–2000 Bundesliga All-Star Team.

 In the opening game of the 2001–02 Bundesliga season, Jacobsen injured his knee when he collided with the goalkeeper of opposing team SG Wallau/Massenheim.
-The injury became a recurring problem, and the following three seasons, Jacobsen played only 72 games, scoring 331 goals for Kiel.
+The injury became a recurring problem, and over the following three seasons, Jacobsen played only 72 games, scoring 331 goals for Kiel.
 He still helped the club win another Bundesliga championship, as well as two international EHF Cup titles.
-The injury also meant, that Jacobsen was absent from the Denmark team which won bronze medals at the 2002 European Championship.
+The injury also meant that Jacobsen was absent from the Denmark team which won bronze medals at the 2002 European Championship.
 Unable to fully recover from his injury, Jacobsen left Kiel in 2004 and moved back to Denmark to become player-coach.

+He was included in the European Handball Federation Hall of Fame in 2023.